ACL Tear & Reconstruction

 - Severe pain

-Don’t ignore the signs of a torn ACL.
+Don’t ignore the signs of an ACL tear.
 If you think you’ve injured your knee and feel a lot of pain, it’s probably a good idea to get checked out.
 A physician may use a combination of a physical exam and imaging to figure out what’s happened to your knee.
 An x-ray, MRI, or CT scan are standard procedure for many such injuries.
 Once the doctor has diagnosed your injury you and he or she can work out a treatment plan.

 Staying active and strengthening the muscles surrounding the knee joint can help prevent ACL injuries.
 For example: